 Show All Answers

-At this time, the Pfizer vaccine is authorized for individuals 16 years and older. and the Moderna vaccine is authorized for those 18 and older.
-Trials did not initially include children and more study is needed to determine effectiveness for children under the age of 16.
+At this time, only the Pfizer vaccine is authorized for individuals 12 years and older.
+The Moderna vaccine is authorized for those 18 and older.
+Trials have begun to include children under the age of 12.

 Generally, two doses are needed to provide the best protection against COVID-19.
-The first dose “primes” the immune system, helping the body recognized the virus, and the second dose strengthens the immune response.
+The first dose “primes” the immune system, helping the body recognize the virus, and the second dose strengthens the immune response.
 Moderna and Pfizer require two doses while Johnson & Johnson only requires one.

 Yes.
 Vaccines are the safest medicines used in the United States.